ldtteam/MinecoloniesWiki/source/items/floatingcarpet.md

 </div>
 <br>

-## The Block

 Floating carpet is a decoration.
 It allows you to place carpet in the air without using string to hold it up.
 Other than that, it's the exact same as vanilla Minecraft carpet.
 <br>

-## The Use
+## Using Floating Carpet

-Use floating carpet for awnings or other builds.
+Use floating carpet for awnings or other builds where you would use carpet with string.